 How to Quickly and Efficiently Clean Out Your Truck Bed

-If you have a bed cover mat, take that off and clean it off.
+If you have a bed mat, take that off and clean it off.
 You can use car wash soap, all-purpose cleaner, etc. with a brush to clean it.
 Then rinse it all off.

-If you’ve got a foam gun, you can soap up the bed quickly.
+If you’ve got a foam gun, you can soap up the bed itself quickly.
 Otherwise, use car soap, all purpose cleaner, dish soap, anything really to soap up the bed and scrub it with a brush.
 I’m using a general tire and wheel brush here.
 Rinse off.